humio/border-patrol/README.md

 _Code Cohesion_ is a measure of how closely code elements inside a module are related to each other.
-As a project grows and new contributors join cohesion tends to creep.
+As a project grows and new contributors join cohesion tends to decline.

-Grouping code in packages you can quite easily see what the code should and should _not_ be doing, e.g. code inside the `API` package should probably be dealing with packages like `network`, `http` or `json` but probably not be using `html` or `opengl`.
+By grouping code in packages by domain/responsibility you can usually quite easily see what the code should and should _not_ be doing, e.g. code inside the `API` package should probably be dealing with packages like `network`, `http` or `json` but probably not be using `html` or `opengl`.

 So, `API` should not even be allowed to import those packages.
 That is common sense.
-In teams conventions like these are hard to maintain without formalizing them as code - this is what Border Patrol was made for.
+But conventions like these are hard to maintain in teams without formalizing them as code - this is what Border Patrol was made for.
 It maintains the boundaries between code with different responsibilities in your code base.